Low- and Moderate-Income Community Solar Policies

 Distributed solar PV systems have been more widely deployed in recent years.
 However, not all communities have benefited equally from the uptake in deployment, particularly LMI communities.

 As communities aim for higher penetration of clean energy, pressures are increasing to expand into harder-to-reach markets.
-States, local jurisdictions, and tribes have led the charge in identifying and piloting approaches to bring the benefits of solar power to LMI consumers.
+States, local jurisdictions, and Tribes have led the charge in identifying and piloting approaches to bring the benefits of solar power to LMI consumers.

 States such as California, Colorado, Massachusetts, Minnesota, New York, and Oregon have been at the forefront of developing policies and mechanisms to extend solar access to LMI populations.
 Numerous states have also enacted low-income provisions as part of broader community solar policies.
 An assortment of financing mechanisms and pilot programs designed to extend the benefits of renewable power generation to LMI communities have been developed and deployed at the state and local level, for example in California, Massachusetts, and Washington, D.C.